 In this section, we’re going to take a quick look at seven of the best session recording tools on the market.

 However, if you want a more detailed breakdown of this topic, check out our article on the top session replay & visitor recording tools for fixing UX issues.

 - Key features: Always-on session recordings, heatmaps, event tracking, and funnel analysis

 - Pricing: Smartlook has a free plan that captures up to 3,000 user sessions/month.
 Paid plans start at $55/month for 5000 monthly user sessions.
 All paid plans come with a full-featured, 30-day free trial (no credit card required).

-Smartlook is our GDPR-compliant tool (helps you to be GDPR compliant) that brings session recordings and product analytics under one roof to help fast-growing, fast-building product teams analyze user behavior on their websites and mobile apps.
+Smartlook is our tool that seamlessly combines session recordings and product analytics, empowering rapidly expanding product teams to analyze user behavior on their websites and mobile apps.

 As we already showed, Smartlook combines the power of always-on session recordings, events, and funnels.
 These features let you capture everything your visitors do, uncover why they do it, and improve your UX and conversions.

 Besides the features and capabilities we covered throughout this article, Smartlook also offers: